wp-plugins/wp-quicklatex/readme.txt

 I'll do my best to help you.

 == Change Log ==

+= 3.8.0 =
+* Added rendering to SVG.
+Pluging automatically falls back to PNG for old browsers.
+* Fixed minor bug on a server side.

 = 3.7.9 =
 * Fixed critical bug in parsing.
 Update is strongly recommended.